Quantum Algorithm Implementations for Beginners: Quantum Approximate Optimization Algorithm

-To provide a concrete example of Eq.~\eqref{eq:max_clause}, let us consider the MaxCut problem.
-As input, the MaxCut problem takes a graph $\mathit{G} = (\mathit{V}, \mathit{E})$, which is characterized by a set of nods $\mathit{V}$ and a set of undirected edges $\mathit{E}$.
+To provide another concrete example of Eq.~\eqref{eq:max_clause}, let us consider the MaxCut problem.
+As input, the MaxCut problem takes a graph $\mathit{G} = (\mathit{V}, \mathit{E})$, which is characterized by a set of $n$ nodes $\mathit{V}$ and a set of $m$ undirected edges $\mathit{E}$.
 The task is to partition the nodes into two sets, such that the number of edges crossing these sets is maximized.
 Figure~\ref{fig:mc_example} provides an illustrative example, in which a graph with five nodes and six edges is partitioned into two sets that result in a cut of size five.
+In general, the MaxCut problem is characterized by the following unconstrained discrete maximization problem,